2014-JavaFS/Group5Project1_RevBay/Stand Up/Meeting Report Current.md

 # RevatureProjectOneMeetingReports

-7/25/2024
+#### 7/25/2024
-Yesterday the Team finished up feature structures and aws database setup.
-There wasn't really any roadblocks, and everything was pushed up to Git.

-Today we will be working on implementing jpa and spring framework into the application.
-We divided tasks into features and later today we will merge our branches and see what new implementations need to be made.
+Yesterday we merged all our branches to prepare to work with our database.
+Our biggest hurdle were the merge conflicts, but we were able to successfully solve these.

+Today we are creating our property files and attempting to connect our projects with the remote database.
+After doing this we plan to continue working on our method implementations.